Jerin-K-Jaison/safe-semantic-planner/report/Design_Report.md

 The implementation uses:

-vector for states and transitions. unordered_map for g and rhs values.
+-vector for states and transitions.
+-unordered_map for g and rhs values.
-Adjacency lists for incoming and outgoing transitions.
+-Adjacency lists for incoming and outgoing transitions.
-Priority queue for the D* Lite OPEN list. unordered_set for visited-state tracking.
+-Priority queue for the D* Lite OPEN list.
+-unordered_set for visited-state tracking.

 7. D* Lite Algorithm

 D* Lite is used for path planning and replanning.

     For each state, the algorithm maintains:

     g(s)
     rhs(s)

 The goal is initialized using:

     rhs(goal) = 0

 Other states initially have infinite values.